-- In a medium bowl, combine olive oil, lemon juice, lime juice, and garlic.
-Add the fresno chili, smoked paprika, sweet paprika, cumin, coriander, salt, cayenne, and black pepper.
+- For the charmoula dressing: In a medium bowl, stir together the olive oil, lemon juice, lime juice, garlic, chili, smoked paprika, sweet paprika, cumin, coriander, salt, cayenne, and black pepper.

-- Core the cauliflower and separate into florets.
-Slice into 1/4"-thick pieces, starting at the stem end of the florets.
-Place cauliflower in large bowl.
+- For the cauliflower salad: Core the cauliflower and separate into florets.
+Starting at the stem end, slice florets into ¼"-thick pieces.
+Place cauliflower in a large bowl.
 Add carrots and raisins, and fold to combine.

-- Drizzle the dressing over the salad and fold to combine.
+- Drizzle the charmoula dressing over the top and fold to combine.
 Fold in arugula.
 Taste and sprinkle with additional kosher salt, if needed.